luisbrn/gfn-electron/scripts/README.md

 - Ensure Discord is running
 - Verify client ID is correct
 - Check Discord Developer Portal application status
+- Use the interactive settings to test the connection

 **Games not detected:**